-7

-LANGUAGE SERVICES 7
+LANGUAGE SERVICES 6

 How can I get help in other languages?
-7
+6

-RIGHTS AND RESPONSIBILITIES 7
+RIGHTS AND RESPONSIBILITIES 6

 What are my Rights?
+6

+What are my Responsibilities?
 7

-What are my Responsibilities?
-8

-CONTACTING MEDICAID 8
+CONTACTING MEDICAID 7

 Who Can I Call When I Need Help?
-8
+7

 MEDICAID BENEFITS 8

 How do I use my Medicaid benefits?
 8

-What does my Utah Medicaid card look like?
-9

 Can I view my Medicaid benefits online?
+8

+FINDING A PROVIDER 9

+What is a Primary Care Provider?
 9

-FINDING A PROVIDER

-What is a Primary Care Provider?

-How do I Choose a Primary Care Provider?
+How do I Choose a Primary Care Provider? g

 How can I Change my PCP?
+9

-COPAYMENTS, COPAYS AND COST SHARING
+COPAYMENTS, COPAYS AND COST SHARING g

 What are Copayments, Copays and Cost sharing?
+9

 Who does not have a Copay?
+9

-When Do I Pay Copays?
+When Do I Pay Copays? g

-What Services Don't Have Copays?
+What Services Don't Have Copays? g

-What Is an Out-of-Pocket Maximum?
+What Is an Out-of-Pocket Maximum? g

-What happens when I reach my Out-of-Pocket Maximum?
+What happens when I reach my Out-of-Pocket Maximum? g

-COPAY CHART
+COPAY CHART g

-Copayments (copays) are the same for Traditional and Non-Traditional Medicaid
+Copayments (copays) are the same for Traditional and Non-Traditional Medicaid.

-Out-of-Pocket Maximum Copays:
+Out-of-Pocket Maximum Copays: 10

 What should I do if I receive a Medical Bill?
+10

-You may have to pay if:
+You may have to pay if: 11

 EMERGENCY CARE AND URGENT CARE

 What is an Emergency?
+11

 What is an example of an Emergency?
+11

 What should I do if I have an emergency?

-What if I have questions about poison danger?

 Will I have to pay for Emergency Care?

 What should I do after I get Emergency Care?
+11

 What is Urgent Care?
+12

 When should I use an Urgent Care clinic?
+12

-POST-STABILIZATION CARE
+POST-STABILIZATION CARE 12

 What is Post-Stabilization Care?
+12

 When is Post-Stabilization care covered?
+12

-FAMILY PLANNING
+FAMILY PLANNING 12

 What Family Planning Services are covered?
+12

-SPECIALISTS
+SPECIALISTS 13

 What if I need to see a Specialist?

-INDIAN HEALTH SERVICES (IHS)

-What is Indian Health Services?

-TELEHEALTH OR TELEMEDICINE

-Can I use telehealth or telemedicine?
+13

-PRIOR AUTHORIZATION
+PRIOR AUTHORIZATION 13

 What is Prior Authorization?
+13

-RESTRICTION PROGRAM
+RESTRICTION PROGRAM 13

 What does it mean to be in the Restriction Program?
+13

-OTHER INSURANCE
+OTHER INSURANCE 13

 What if I have other Health Insurance?
+13

-ADVANCE DIRECTIVE
+ADVANCE DIRECTIVE 14

 What is an Advance Directive?
+14

-APPEALS AND GRIEVANCES
+APPEALS AND GRIEVANCES 15

 What is an Adverse Benefit Determination?
+15

 What is an Appeal?
+15

 How do I file an Appeal?
+15

 How long does an Appeal take?
+15

 What happens to your benefits while you Appeal?
+15

 What is a Quick Appeal?
+15

 How do I request a Quick Appeal?
+15

 What is a Grievance?
+16

 How do you file a Grievance?
+16

 What Is A State Fair Hearing?

-How Do I request a state fair hearing?
+16

-FRAUD, WASTE AND ABUSE
+FRAUD, WASTE AND ABUSE 16

 What is Health Care Fraud, Waste and Abuse?
+16

 How can I report Fraud, Waste and Abuse?
+16

-TRANSPORTATION SERVICES
+TRANSPORTATION SERVICES 17

 How Do I get to the Hospital in an Emergency?
+17

 How do I get to the doctor when it's not an emergency and I can't drive?
+17

 What type of transportation is covered under my Medicaid?
+17

 Can I get help if I have to drive long distances?
+17

-AMOUNT, DURATION AND SCOPE OF BENEFITS
+AMOUNT, DURATION AND SCOPE OF BENEFITS 18

-Can I get a service that is not on this list?

-WHAT IF I CHANGE HEALTH PLANS?

-NOTICE OF PRIVACY PRACTICES
+NOTICE OF PRIVACY PRACTICES 20

-We Protect Your Privacy
+We Protect Your Privacy 20

-Contact our Privacy Office
+Contact our Privacy Office 20

-Molina Healthcare of Utah 7050 Union Park Center, Suite 200 Midvale, Utah 84047 MolinaHealthcare.com Member Services Telephone Number: (888) 483-0760 (TTY/TDD: 711) Molina Healthcare of Utah (Molina) complies with all Federal civil rights laws that relate to health care services.
-Molina offers health care services to all members without regard to race, color, national origin, age, disability, or sex.
+Molina Healthcare of Utah 7050 Union Park Center, Suite 200 Midvale, Utah 84047 MolinaHealthcare.com

+Member Services Telephone Number: (888) 483-0760

+Molina Healthcare of Utah (Molina) complies with all Federal civil rights laws that relate to healthcare services.
+Molina offers healthcare services to all members without regard to race, color, national origin, age, disability, or sex.
 Molina does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
 This includes gender identity, pregnancy and sex stereotyping.